Liu-Hy/Food-Bank-Network-Simulation/README.md

 ### Foodbank supply

+Food bank supply is determined by the simulation for the most part.
+Every day it will receive a budget and a donation (in pounds of food).
+It will then use those values to purchase and add the donation to its storage.

 ### Foodbank decision-making

 The food banks use all of the received budget to purchase food.
 The purchase decision is made based on a weekly aggregate demand informed by each pantry.